-Since 2007, DCAF has implemented parliamentary and civil society capacity building programmes in Indonesia on democratic security sector oversight issues in partnership with local institutions and civil society organisations.
+Between 2007 and 2010, DCAF implemented a variety of parliamentary and civil society capacity development programmes in Indonesia on democratic security sector oversight issues in partnership with local institutions and civil society organisations.

 The first programme from 2007-2008 was arranged in partnership with the Friedrich Ebert Stiftung's (FES) national office in Jakarta, Indonesian NGOs and members of the Indonesian parliament.
 The programme's aim was to promote understanding of the principles of democratic security sector oversight and introduce stakeholders to mechanisms and tools to increase transparency and accountability across the security sector.
 The project was fully funded by the Ministry of Foreign Affairs (MFA) of the Federal Republic of Germany.

 The principle issues of interest to local stakeholders included:

 - Border Management Reform (Transition to demilitarised border systems)

 - Intelligence Oversight Reform

 - The Role of the Media in Security Sector Oversight

 From 2008-2010, DCAF implemented a further iteration of the parliamentary and civil society capacity building programmes with an additional focus on regional programming.
 The programme also included a component to produce knowledge products to facilitate regional trainings, as well as sustaining analytical work on security governance issues, particularly in the area of Human Rights and Security Sector Oversight.